tlbalazs/quickassistdeployment/README.md

 # Quick Assist deployment via Group Policy Startup Script

+UPDATE: Microsoft brings back the original Quick Access funcionality with the 2022 December Cumulative Update.
+This script no longer needed to install the Quick Access application.

 I was inspired by DroidKid's script that I found on his blog.
 Original script is located here: https://droidkid.net/2022/05/17/using-intune-to-deploy-the-new-microsoft-quick-assist/

 1. I downloaded the Quick Assist application bundle installer from the organization's Private Store (Microsoft Store for Business).